bobrowadam/linear-emacs/README.md

 When you change the TODO state of an issue in the org file, it will automatically synchronize with Linear.

 ### Status Mapping
+Special thank you note to @loispostula for suggesting this change :)
 The `linear-emacs-issues-state-mapping` variable provides a unified configuration for mapping between Linear issue states and Org-mode TODO states.
 This single configuration controls:

 - Which Linear issues are synced to your Org file (only issues with mapped states are included)